Click here to check on classes that might be available at other Flotillas throughout New England.

 Scroll down for details

-This introductory course emphasizes basic navigation skills as preparation for applying them to modern electronic equipment (and as a back-up when they fail).
+This introductory course emphasizes basic navigation skills as preparation for applying them to modern electronic equipment (and as a back-up if your electronics fail).
 It will be conducted in class as a combination of lecture and development of hands-on skills through coaching, with reading assignments and homework to reinforce each lesson.
 Topics will include:

 INTRODUCTION TO COASTAL NAVIGATION